 Widening the Circle

 Explore the various professional development resources.
-These “starter” resources help to introduce the necessary skills to help schools build the capacity to implement inclusive approaches in Catholic schools.
+These “starter” resources help to introduce the necessary skills to help schools build the capacity to implement inclusive approaches in faith-based schools.

 Circle Logo Trans.png